 About the Artist

 Ato Malinda (born 1981, Kenya) has a Master of Fine Arts (MFA) from Transart Institute, New York.
 Her works consist of performance, drawing, painting, installation, video, and ceramic object-making.
-Through her diverse practice, Malinda investigates the hybrid nature of African identity, contesting notions of authenticity, and focuses on gender and sexuality.
-Malinda was one of the awardees of the Smithsonian Artist Research Fellowship (2015) and won the One Minutes Award (2012) for moving photography.
+Through her diverse practice, Ato investigates the hybrid nature of African identity, contesting notions of authenticity, and focuses on gender and sexuality.
+She was awarded the Smithsonian Artist Research Fellowship (2015) and won the One Minutes Award (2012) for moving photography.
 Her solo shows include “Games” (2013) at Savvy Contemporary, and “Incommensurable Identities” (2011) at Aarhus Art Building.
 She has exhibited in group exhibitions at Museum für Moderne Kunst Frankfurt am Main (2014), the National Museum of African Art, Smithsonian Institution (2015), Salon Urbain de Douala in Cameroon (2010) and the Louisiana Museum of Modern Art in Copenhagen (2015).